stephaniehtun/Getting-and-Cleaning-Data/CodeBook.md

             [65] "FrequencyBodyBodyAngularAccelerationMagnitude.Mean.."
 "FrequencyBodyBodyAngularAccelerationMagnitude.Standard Deviation.."
             [67] "Activity"                                                           "Subject"

-#### 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.The tidy data set was output to tidy.csv file.
+#### 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.The tidy data set was output to tidy.txt file.

         new_Data2 <- aggregate(.~Subject + Activity, new_Data, mean)
         new_Data2 <- new_Data2[order(new_Data2$Subject,new_Data2$Activity),]
-        write.csv(new_Data2,"tidy.csv",row.names = FALSE)
+        write.table(new_Data2,file = "tidy.txt",row.names = FALSE)

         > head(new_Data2,10)